openbrian/mvexel.github.io/_posts/2016-11-22-osmus-manifesto.md

 ---
 layout: post
+title: "OpenStreetMap US board election manifesto"
-title: "Here is how I failed in 2016.
+excerpt: "Here is how I failed in 2016.
 And why I should be on the OSM US board in 2017."
-excerpt: "My manifesto for the 2016 OSM US board elections"
 tags: [osm, elections, board]
 comments: false
 ---